PrestaShop/PrestaShopAutomationFramework/EXAMPLE_WORKFLOWS.md

 ### Third & fourth tests: are notes successfully stored?

 After the previous test, we're already on a page where we're supposed to be able to write notes.
-So this next test will not need to go to the product sheet and can directly try things out!
+So this next test will not need to navigate to the product sheet and can directly try things out!

 ```php
 public function testNotesAreSuccessfullyStored()